 3) Windows Surface –

-Windows tablets worry me for the same reason as the Kindle – Marvel Unlimited compatability.
+Windows tablets worry me for the same reason as the Kindle – Marvel Unlimited compatibility.
 Just look at how long it’s taken Marvel Unlimited to get up to speed with Android devices (and even then, with plenty of bugs and support requests from both Android and iOS users).

 You will be able to access Comixology in the Windows store, though.
 Personally this is a stay-away unless you have an absolute need for Microsoft.